qnx-ports/build-files/ports/glib/README.md

 ## Version notice

-**!!!** Please ensure that you are not using Meson from its master branch, it is currently causing issues right now.
+**!!!** Please ensure that you are not using Meson from its master branch, it has some issues with glib.

-glib currently has 2 different building profiles and only one of them should be installed on both the target and host system.
+glib has 2 different building profiles and only one of them should be installed on both the target and the host system.

 # glib (2.84.3) for QNX (Recommanded)

 **NOTE**: currently both x86_64 and aarch64le are supported

-Current these versions are tested:
+Currently these versions are tested:
 + 2.84.3
 + 2.84.1

 See test reports in `tests/`.
-They remain the same as the other version
+They remain the same as the other versions

 ## Dependencies notice